 - A minimum of 50 hours must be completed.

 - Not all 50 hours have to be completed at the same location.

 - Externships must be completed within six weeks after the final class date.

-- Students must be working hands on with food and have an onsite supervisor to provide adequate feedback.
+- Students must be working directly with food and have an on-site supervisor to provide adequate feedback.

 - Students will be evaluated based on: